Hanqaqa/QtTests/README.md

     <img src="https://github.com/Hanqaqa/QtTests/blob/master/Assets/Screens/QtInstall5a.PNG" width="40%">
 </p>

 Accept all the Qt licences and click Install.
-If you chose the full Custom installation like I did, the installation will be ~16GB.
-If instead you only chose Qt 6.6 for desktop development the download will be approximately of ~3GB.
+If you chose the full Custom installation like I did, the installation will be ~16GB(linux) ~40GB Windows.
+If instead you only chose Qt 6.6 for desktop development the download will be approximately of ~3GB(linux) or 4.5GB(Windows).

 <p align="center">
     <img src="https://github.com/Hanqaqa/QtTests/blob/master/Assets/Screens/QtInstall6.PNG" width="40%">